sunileman/ElasticKonductor-Docker-Client/README.md

 ### GCP
 * https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#gcloud
-* run gcloud init to initialize your client
+* run `gcloud init` to initialize your client
-* run gcloud auth application-default login
+* run `gcloud auth application-default login --no-launch-browser`
-* Note - project must be set in terraform.tfvars.
-Project value within tags variable is used to tag instances with project value.
-Not the same as gcp project which is set in terrform.tfvars.
+* Note - gcp project must be set in `terraform.tfvars` or set as an env variable `export TF_VAR_gcp_project="your-project-name"`.
-* To set your gcp project, run export TF_VAR_gcp_project="your-project-name"
+* Project value within `terraform.tfvars` tags variable is used to tag instances with project value.
+This is different from the gcp project you are assigned to.

 ## How to run ElasticKonductor
 Visit [`https://github.com/sunileman/ElasticKonductor#deployment`](https://github.com/sunileman/ElasticKonductor#deployment) for instructions.